- Before beginning your application, you must read the following Conditions for applying section.

 Please be aware that study abroad, compulsory year abroad, optional placements/internships and integrated year in industry opportunities may change at any time for a number of reasons, including curriculum developments, changes to arrangements with partner universities or placement/industry hosts, travel restrictions or other circumstances outside of the university's control.
 Every effort will be made to update this information as quickly as possible should a change occur.

-Please specify which modules you would like to study whilst you are at your destination campus.
+Please discuss with your Study Abroad Academic Adviser which modules you would like to study whilst you are at your destination campus.
 For more information about courses and programmes offered by UNNC/UNM please refer to ‘Search for Courses’ on the module catalogue.
+You will be asked to get your modules signed-off after your application has been accepted.

 Undergraduate modules (courses) are graded at Year 1, 2, 3 in accordance with the University of Nottingham UK structure.